 I don’t know that I’d necessarily recommend someone book a hotel in Gangnam, just because it’s not the most central to what a traveler would want to see.
 You’re better off looking at Insadong or Myeongdong.
-The real appeal to it, besides the song, is that it’s considered the “ritzier” side to Seoul where all the rich Koreans live, so you’ll find trendier restaurants and cafes.
-Apgujeong is also in this area, which is known as plastic surgery capital.
+The real appeal to it, besides the song, is that it’s considered the “ritzier” side to the city where all the rich Koreans live, so you’ll find trendier restaurants and cafes.
+Apgujeong is also in this area, which is known as the plastic surgery capital of the world.
 Other than that, though, it’s like an hour by subway up to the main things to do in Seoul, so not exactly a convenient location!

-The big things to do in Gangnam are visiting the temples Jogyesa and Bongeunsa, seeing Seongjeongneung’s royal burial tombs, shopping in COEX, and checking out the restaurants in Sinsa.
+The big things to do in Gangnam are visiting the temples Jogyesa and Bongeunsa, seeing Seongjeongneung’s royal burial tombs, shopping in COEX, seeing its famous bookstore, and checking out the restaurants in Sinsa.
 You can also look at some smaller museums and parks in the area too, though I haven’t done too much!
 I went to COEX Aquarium back in college which was cool, but I’m not sure what it’s like today now that’s been over a decade.

 10 Best-Rated Hotels in Gangnam

-Anyway, if you do decide you want to base yourself in Gangnam, here are the ten best hotels I found in my searches!
-I put some hostel and Airbnb recommendations at the bottom if you’re looking for something a little more budget-friendly!
+Anyway, if you do decide you want to base yourself in Gangnam, here are the ten best hotels I found in my search!

 Dormy Inn is pretty much the midpoint between Sinnonyeon Station, Exit 4 and Eonju Station, Exit 7.
 It has an onsite restaurant, Hatago, and the sauna area looks especially nice.
 There’s also a Garusogil location that’s a bit more expensive but puts you right near Sinsa Station, Exit 7.